-Attracting and retaining top talent for organizations requires the Talents Acquisition Department to closely monitor the KPIs for Recruitment Analytics.
+Attracting and retaining top talent for organizations requires the Talents Acquisition Department to closely monitor the Recruitment KPIs Analytics.
 The increasing competition in the job market made it essential for HR departments to leverage the expertise of recruitment agencies to find suitable candidates.

-In this blog post, we’ve identified six main categories of recruitment KPIs that HR departments should monitor to ensure they are aligned with their recruitment partners and working towards a common goal.
+In this blog post, we’ve identified six main categories of recruitment KPIs and metrics that HR departments should monitor to ensure they are aligned with their recruitment partners and working towards a common goal.

 - The sourcing and application process

 - The Candidates’ Fit

 - Communication and collaboration with the recruitment agency

 - The Costs